luispedro/luispedro_org/content/pages/projects/gen-classification.rst

 The algorithms we were using previously performed significantly worse in this new dataset and we thus employed new methods to achieve better results.

-A manuscript describing this project and its results is in press.
+A paper describing this work has been accepted for publication in
+Bioinformatics:

+    *Local Features Provide Better Generalization of Subcellular Location Classifiers to New Proteins.* by **Luis Pedro Coelho**, Joshua D. Kangas, Armaghan Naik, Elvira Osuna-Highley, Estelle Glory-Afshar, Margaret Fuhrman, Ramanuja Simha, Peter B. Berget, Jonathan W. Jarvik, and Robert F.
+    Murphy (2013).
+Bioinformatics, in press

 Local Features for Bioimage Analysis
 ------------------------------------